sudha-vijayakumar/RASA_TigerGraph_Recommendation/README.md

 Here, 'RecommendMovies' is the name of the CSQL query in the tgcloud database which will discuss in detail in the next section.

-With this step, we are done with the installation and configuration of RASA chatbot.
+With this step, we are done with the installation and configuration of the RASA chatbot.

 ### Step-2: **(TigerGraph)** Setup TigerGraph database and querying APIs

-> **Beginner tutorial:** This is a very good spot to learn about setting up tigergraph database on the cloud and implement CSQL queries,
+> **Beginner tutorial:** This is a very good spot to learn about setting up a tigergraph database on the cloud and implementing CSQL queries,
   - https://www.tigergraph.com/blog/taking-your-first-steps-in-learning-tigergraph-cloud/

 #### Step-2a: Setup tgcloud database
-- Go to, http;//tgcloud.io/ and create a new account.
+- Go to, http://tgcloud.io/ and create a new account.
 - Activate the account.
 - Go to, "My Solutions" and click "Create Solution"